Web apps are flippin’ hard, but they don’t have to be...

 What version of Ruby on Rails is this for?

-This course is written with Rails 6.0.3 using Ruby 2.7.0.
+This course is written with Rails 7.0.3 using Ruby 3.0.3.
 I'll update the source code and book periodically as Rails and Ruby update.
 Screencasts will be updated for major breaking changes of Rails where necessary.

 What format are the videos?
 How do I watch them?
 Can I download them as well?

 After buying the course you will be emailed access to a personalized dashboard for your chosen version of the Hello Rails course.
 There you can watch the videos and download any materials.
 Each video is stream-able and downloadable.
-Team purchases will be able to invite however many spots purchased to download the same content.

 Will this course make me a pro Ruby on Rails developer?